sseung0703/Autoslim_TF2/README.md

 ## Requirements
 - Tensorflow > 2.0
 - Scipy
-- about 10 GB GPU memory
+- more than 5 GB GPU memory

 ## Run
 ```